About Jesse Chen

 If performance falls away, what remains?

-That wasn’t a spiritual question.
+That wasn’t a personal question.

 It was a structural one.